patch/work

 I separate root from stalk from leaf.

-Documentation courtesy of Em Moor, Elena Kirby, and Masumi Rodriguez.
+Exhibition Documentation: Em Moor, Elena Kirby, Masumi Rodriguez, Jamie Latimer